 All vegetation workers must complete Certificate II in ESI Powerline Vegetation Control.
 This course provides competencies for planning and carrying out vegetation control at and above ground level near live electrical apparatus.
-For inspectors, this training must include the following modules; AHCPCM201A - Recognise plants and UETTDRVC24A - Assess vegetation and recommend control measures in an ESI environment.
+For inspectors, this training must include the following modules; AHCPCM204 - Recognise plants and UETDRVC002 - Assess vegetation in an electricity supply industry environment in an ESI environment.
 Specific roles and course codes are outlined in Appendix 22.